 US election 2024: Could Jill Stein determine whether Trump or Harris wins?

-Sedang Trending 2 jam yang lalu
+Sedang Trending 2 minggu yang lalu

 In an advertisement for the Democrats in the United States in October, an image of left-wing environmentalist politician Jill Stein morphs into the face of Republican candidate and former President Donald Trump within the blink of an eye.